pauljohn32/sc_shell/notes/shell-3.md

 output: NENE02043B.txt
 ```

-#Our Assignment: Run each txt files through a data processing script.
+# Our Assignment: Run each txt file through a data processing script.

 Recall the problems unearthed in data inspection

    1. One file too small
    2. The Z-ending files are not useful

+    We are going to ignore problem 1 and deal with 2 by selectively
+	processing files.

-The shell script "goostats" is used to process each file and
-create a new data file.
+## The shell script "goostats" is used to process each file and create a new data file.

-#### My opinion on where the output should go {.bs-callout .bs-callout-danger}
+#### My opinion on where the output should go {.bs-callout .bs-callout-red}

 - I strongly prefer to keep the output in a separate output directory.
 - And I would almost certainly put the output directory outside the